Leo High School choir comes in 4th place in "America's Got Talent" finale

 After an incredible run made possible by voters throughout the country, the Leo High School choir's time in this season's "America's Got Talent" showcase has ended.

 The group performed during Wednesday's results show, before making their way into the top 5, beating dance group Team Recycled.
-Unfortunately, they were eliminated after, ending their run in fourth place.
+Unfortunately, they were eliminated after, ending their run in fourth place and falling short of winning the $1 million prize.

 Simon Cowell left the choir with some parting words.